Spacial/csstuff/README.md

 - [ergo-planes-detector](https://github.com/evilsocket/ergo-planes-detector): An ergo based project that relies on a convolutional neural network to detect airplanes from satellite imagery.
 - [VideoPose3D](https://github.com/facebookresearch/VideoPose3D): Efficient 3D human pose estimation in video using 2D keypoint trajectories
 - [openpifpaf](https://github.com/vita-epfl/openpifpaf): Implementation of "PifPaf: Composite Fields for Human Pose Estimation" in PyTorch.
+- [imagenette](https://github.com/fastai/imagenette): A smaller subset of 10 easily classified classes from Imagenet, and a little more French

 #### Python DL